Second Battle of Panipat: Formation

-The Mughal army was led by Ali Quli Khan Shaibani with his 10,000 cavalry in the centre with Sikandar Khan Uzbak on the right and Abdulla Khan Uzbak towards the left.
+The Mughal army was led by Ali Quli Khan Shaibani, with his 10,000 cavalry in the centre, Sikandar Khan Uzbak on the right, and Abdulla Khan Uzbak towards the left.
 The vanguard was led by Husain Quli Beg and Shah Quli Mahram and included Bairam Khan's detachment of Turks.

-Hemu's army was numerically superior counting among its ranks a 30,000-strong cavalry force consisting of Afghan horsemen and an elephant contingent numbering 500.
+Hemu's army was numerically superior, counting among its ranks a 30,000-strong cavalry force consisting of Afghan horse riders and an elephant contingent numbering 500.
 Each war elephant was protected by plate armour and mounted by musketeers and crossbowmen.
-Hemu led his army himself into battle, atop an elephant named Hawai.
-His left was led by his sister's son, Ramya, and the right by Shadi Khan Kakkar.
+Hemchandra led his army himself into battle atop an elephant named Hawai.
+His left was led by his sister's son, Ramya, and the right by Shadi Khan Kakar.
 His army was an experienced and confident lot and Hemu had, by this time, been victorious in 22 battles from Bengal to Punjab.
-In this battle however, Hemu had no artillery.
+In this battle, however, Hemchandra had no artillery.

 Battle

-Hemu began the attack himself and loosed his elephants among the right and left wings of the Mughals.
+Hemchandra began the attack himself and loosed his elephants among the right and left wings of the Mughals.
 Those soldiers who were able to escape the rampage, rather than retreating, chose to veer to the sides and attack the flanks of Hemu's cavalry, pelting them with their superior archery.
 The Mughal centre also advanced and took up a defensive position before a deep ravine.
-Neither Hemu's elephant nor his horse units were able to cross the chasm to reach their opponents and were vulnerable to the projectile weapons being fired from the other side.
-Meanwhile, the Mughal cavalry on their swift mounts had made inroads into the Afghan ranks from the flanks as well as the rear and began targeting the elephants, either slashing at the legs of the great beasts or taking out their riders.
-Hemu was forced to pull back his elephants and the Afghan attack relented.
+Neither Hemchandra's elephant nor his horse units were able to cross the chasm to reach their opponents and were vulnerable to the projectile weapons being fired from the other side.
+Meanwhile, the Mughal cavalry, on their swift mounts, had made inroads into the Afghan ranks from the flanks and the rear and began targeting the elephants, either slashing at the legs of the great beasts or taking out their riders.
+Hemchandra pulled back his elephants, and the Afghan attack relented.

 Seeing the Afghan attack slackening, Ali Quli Khan led his cavalry out, circling around and falling upon the Afghan centre from the rear.
 Hemu, monitoring the battlefield from his howdah atop Hawai, immediately hurried to counter this charge.
-Even after seeing Shadi Khan Kakkar and another of his able lieutenants, Bhagwan Das, go down, he continued to lead counterattacks against the Mughals, running down any who challenged his elephants.
-It was a desperately contested battle but the advantage seemed to have tilted in favour of Hemu.
-Both the wings of the Mughal army had been driven back and Hemu moved his contingent of war elephants and cavalry forward to crush their centre.
-It was at this point that Hemu, possibly on the cusp of victory, was wounded when he was struck in the eye by a chance Mughal arrow and collapsed unconscious.
+Even after seeing Shadi Khan Kakar and another of his able lieutenants, Bhagwan Das, go down, he continued to lead counterattacks against the Mughals, running down any who challenged his elephants.
+It was a desperately contested battle, but the advantage seemed to have tilted in favour of Hemu.
+Both the wings of the Mughal army had been driven back, and Hemu moved his contingent of war elephants and cavalry forward to crush their centre.
+It was at this point that Hemchandra, possibly on the cusp of victory, was wounded when he was struck in the eye by a chance Mughal arrow and collapsed unconscious.
 Seeing him going down triggered a panic in his army which broke formation and fled.
 The battle was lost; 5,000 dead lay on the field of battle and many more were killed while fleeing.